-The Company considers its capital to be equity, comprising share capital, warrants, contributed surplus and deficit, which at December 31, 2020, totalled a surplus of \$1,710,467 (December 31, 2019 - deficit of \$61,847).
+The Company considers its capital to be shareholders' equity, comprising share capital, warrants, contributed surplus and deficit, which at December 31, 2021, totalled surplus of \$126,303 (December 31, 2020 - surplus of \$1,710,467).

 The Company manages capital through its financial and operational forecasting processes.
 The Company reviews its working capital and forecasts its future cash flows based on operating expenditures, and other investing and financing activities.
 The forecast is updated based on activities related to its mineral properties.